November 16, 2011

 Apparently any “shooting” or tingly intermittent pains are related to the regrowth of the nerves.
 It’s called neuropathic pain.
 It makes sense that there would be odd sensations during the regrowth and healing of nerves.
 But again, couldn’t they have freakin’ warned me of this so it wouldn’t be a surprise?
 What’s up with that???

 Other aches in my underarm area I believe are more muscular in nature as my body adjusts to using muscles that I’d been resting for a few months.
 I read about one woman who obtained a prescription for physical therapy.
-She said the physical therapists were extremely helpful and knowledgeable and spent more time with the patient.
+She said the physical therapists were extremely helpful and knowledgeable and spent quality time with her answering questions and making suggestions.
 So for any of you larger-breasted women who have physically active or strenuous lives (including things like looking after toddlers or working on a farm), you may want to ask about physical therapy.

 I am really grateful to have had such a skilled and conscientious surgeon.
 And once again, I am so grateful to have my breasts, scars and all.